-In the 20th century, this process was developed further by the likes of Fredrick Winslow Taylor, into the discipline of ‘scientific management’.
-Here, everything action from teaching to manufacturing could be measured, tabulated and assigned a value.
+In the 20th century, this process was developed further by the likes of mechanical engineer Fredrick Winslow Taylor, into the discipline of ‘scientific management’.
+Here, every action from teaching to manufacturing could be measured, tabulated and assigned a value.
 Crucially, tasks perceived to have been performed optimally (i.e in the quickest time) were financially incentivised in the form of extra funding or overtime pay.

 Todd Rose writes on this idea of speed in his book The End of Average, stating, “we have created an educational system that is profoundly unfair, one that favours those students who happen to be fast, while penalising students who are just as smart yet learn at a slower pace.”

 Here in the UK, specifically England and Wales, we have Ofsted, whose remit is to assess and grade teachers and schools, examine their performance, and deliver a score.
 The start of the 2018 academic year saw Ofsted repeatedly blotting its copybook.

 First came the ‘must try harder’ report on them from the House of Commons Committee of Public Accounts, which stated ‘there have been clear shortcomings in Ofsted’s performance and if the level of inspection continues to be eroded, there is a risk that Ofsted will come to be perceived by parents, Parliament and taxpayers as not relevant or worse, simply a fig leaf for Government failures on school standards.
 Should this happen, its credibility will evaporate.’ (you can read the full report here).